-The overall company focus should be on the "the big Game" — The Critical Number (see our blog on the topic).
-But the only way you can achieve the goal of the big Game is by acting on the everyday activities and behaviors that influence The Critical Number.
+The overall company focus should be on the "the big game" — The Critical Number.
+But the only way you can achieve the goal of the big game is by acting on the everyday activities and behaviors that influence The Critical Number.

 The primary reason for playing a MiniGame is to strengthen the business by driving results through improved performance.
 MiniGames help companies boost workgroup, departmental, and corporate performance by focusing on an operational or financial number that represents a weakness or an opportunity.
 MiniGame teams are challenged to find solutions to current problems and take advantage of current opportunities—whatever it takes to get to the goal!

 Reinforce Business Education

 MiniGames are one of the most effective tools used to “build a business of business people”.
 As a short-term version of the Great Game, they reinforce key components of success—goal setting, mutual responsibility, and performance management—by teaching players to track, measure, and report team activity, by showing them how they can contribute to team success and by rewarding them when they do.Build Teamwork